xuankimtran/docs-1/pages/katalon-studio/docs/katalon-compact-utility.md

 ## Configuring and Using the Compact Utility with Chrome Profile

-The next steps will help you associate your Chrome Profile with the Spy, Record and Smart Wait functions in Katalon Studio.
+The next steps will help you associate your Chrome Profile with the Spy, Record, and Smart Wait functions in Katalon Studio.

 ### Finding your Chrome Profile in the User Data Directory